7 Facts About CO2 And Why It Comes Out Of The Exhaust.

 Nitrogen oxides are particularly critical.

-They are poisonous, acid and have a greenhouse effect as well.
+They are poisonous, acidic, and have a greenhouse effect as well.

 Fortunately, there is a way to convert the nitrogen oxides back into nitrogen and water vapor with SCR catalytic converters and Adblue fluid while still in the vehicle.
 (Adblue is also known as “diesel emission fluid” or DEF)